-Field Descr iption 139 Origi Origin Freight Rate Area (2-digit numeric) (cont'd) (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado.
+Field Descri Description 139 39 Origin Freight Rate Area (2-digit numeric) (cont'd) (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado.
 (8) Stations in Kansas and Missouri except those included in 3 above.
 (9) Stations in Western Trunk Line Territory except those included in 1, 3, and 7 above.
 (10) El Paso, Texas, and all stations in New Mexico on the east of the line of the Santa Fe Railway extending northward from El Paso through Belen, New Mexico, to the New Mexico/Colorado boundary and, in addition, Santa Fe, New Mexico, and all stations in Colfax County, New Mexico.
 (11) All stations in Southwestern Territory except those described in 5 and 10 above.
 (12) All stations in Mountain-Pacific Territory except those included in 7 and 10 above.
-140 Term ination Freight Rate Area (2-digit numeric) Locati reight rate area, as defined by the STB (and imputed from the Standard Point ion Code (SPLC)), in which the reported waybill movement terminated.
-The trate areas are defined in item 130^4 freight rate areas are defined in item 139^4 .
+140 Termi nation Freight Rate Area (2-digit numeric) Locatio eight rate area, as defined by the STB (and imputed from the Standard Point on Code (SPLC)), in which the reported waybill movement terminated.
+The rate areas are defined in item 139 4 .